sv1jsb/django-angular/README.md

     npm test

 A *coverage* directory will be created with code coverage information in *angular* and *drf* subdirs.
-Custom mock objects are used but there a lot of libraries out there which can do a better job.
+Custom mock objects for Angular are used but there a lot of libraries out there which can do a better job.

 Have fun with this project and experiment.
 Enjoy!